4ciemg/IEM-EQ-Guide/Audio & EQ basics.md

 ***
 ## Equalizer basics
 An equalizer (EQ) is a tool used to modify a signal, in this case an audio signal.
-In most cases, it is used as a way to change the amplitude for a specific frequency range/band.
+In most cases, it is used as a way to change the amplitude for a specific frequency range/band, through the use of **filters**, each of which can change the FR.

 !!!info Four relevant filter parameters
 - Filter frequency, which dictates where the center of the filter is